pragati243/InvestEase/README.md

 - Run Application.java to run the application.
 - You will see the processing and verification of the process during the Application run.
 - Open Browser and Type in [localhost:{server_port}](https://locallhost.com/). <br/>(Server Port Depends on local System you can change it by going here [server.port](https://github.com/modhtanmay/Stock-Trading-Management/blob/master/Share-Data/src/main/resources/application.properties))
-- That's it You are Good to go!!!.
+- That's it.
+You are Good to go!!!.

-## Feedback

-If you have any feedback, please reach out to me at manojsahoo890880@gmail.com